developedbyjk/100daysofcode/README.md

 💡 LEARNING : How Admin site work
 💡 LEARNING : Proper Planning is imp

 > i realize that when we sit for code. its important that we focus on code only, doing one thing at a time, here and there work just distract you, also you should have proper plan for doing x project, remeber you dont day dont start when you wake up but it start before you sleep,

+### 🧑‍💻 Day 8

+- I Revised React ⚛️
+- Created Card Project view for Portfoli 💼
+- Fight with new errors 🐞